skellis46/finger-pointing-moon/jes-application-details.md

 The fellowship has a research component and a development component.
 The research component aims to address a fundamental and contested question in artistic practice-research: What is known or understood differently as a consequence of employing practice-research methods?
 The Principal Investigator and two other experts will use studio-based fieldwork -- specifically an experimental body-based movement practice called _authentic movement_ -- as an empirical approach to practice-research, and build on this with desk-based research to generate theoretical perspectives on the limits and role practice-research is able to play in the broader academic research ecosystem.

-The research will benefit artist-scholars at all levels of experience across the arts and humanities by creating a relatively unambiguous examination of the claims that practice-researchers are able to make of their work specifically, and through artistic processes of experimentation more generally.
-We will engage these people working at the intersection of professional arts and the Academy through a number of processes, but most importantly via an openly accessible online Discourse forum that will run throughout the project timeline and beyond.
+The research will benefit artist-scholars at all levels of experience across the arts and humanities by attempting to develop a relatively unambiguous examination of the claims that practice-researchers are able to make of their work specifically, and through artistic processes of experimentation more generally.
+We will engage these people working at the intersection of professional arts and the Academy through a number of public engagement processes, but most importantly via an openly accessible online Discourse forum that will run throughout the project timeline and beyond.

 The development component of the fellowship focuses on collaborating with project partners in the UK, Italy and Australia to explore diverse ways to engage and converse with non-academic audiences about the significance of grappling with questions of epistemology, and how arts practices might play a key role in these conversations.
 In other words, the question "How do we know that we know what we know?" is far more than an intellectual or academic problem, but rather has never been more vital in our post-truth filter-bubbled world in which the radically analogue sensations of the human body are at odds with the seemingly unstoppable datafication of experience.

 The development component will benefit public stakeholders in the arts who are curious about the ways artistic-scholarly research extends into public discourse.
 These will be audiences and organisations identified with the support of project partners.
 The public exhibitions and podcast series are designed to nourish arts and 'arts-adjacent' audiences.
-These diverse audiences will be involved through a series of public engagement events developed with the project partners: online conversations, public discourse and experimental curational strategies that involve artists local to the project partners.
+These diverse audiences will be involved through a series of public engagement events developed with the project partners: online conversations, public discourse and experimental curational strategies that involve artists and other beneficiaries local to the project partners.

 Although the entire _Finger Pointing Moon_ fellowship addresses what appears to be a niche concern -- the epistemic limits of artistic practice-research -- the diverse outputs proposed in both the research and development components of the project will reveal how experiencing and understanding epistemic limits are a fundamental part of being human.

 >Describe the proposed research in simple terms in a way that could be publicised to a general audience.
 Note that this summary may be published on the AHRC's website in the event that a grant is awarded.
 You should also summarise how the research will be beneficial to users who are within and beyond the academic research community, and how you intend on engaging with them.
 Following the removal of the distinct Pathways to Impact attachment applicants will be expected to show how the research provides impact throughout the application, and especially within the Case for Support.